 Describe bedside temporizing measures for patients with concern for increased intracranial pressure

 The Glasgow Coma Scale (GCS) is used to define severity of traumatic brain injury (TBI).
-The score measures the patients level of consciousness independent of their specific injury mechanism.
+The score measures the patient’s level of consciousness independent of their specific mechanism of injury.
 The patient’s best score from each of three categories (Table 1) is added together to determine the final score, which ranges from 3 to 15.
-Scores of 14 or 15 are considered mild TBI and are low risk for significant morbidity and mortality.
-Moderate TBI encompasses scores of 9 to 13, with mortality rates of <20% but long-term disability as high as 50%.
+Scores of 13-15 are considered mild TBI and are at lower risk for significant morbidity and mortality.
+Moderate TBI encompasses scores of 9 to 12, with mortality rates of <20% but long-term disability as high as 50%.
 Scores of 8 and lower define severe TBI with high rates of mortality and long term disability, approaching 40% and 90% respectively.
 Note that these rates are for isolated head injuries and may differ with concomitant injuries.

-The injured brain is extremely susceptible to further injury, and even brief, transient episodes of hypoxia or hypotension may have profound effects on prognosis.
-A GCS score should be quickly calculated, as all patients with severe TBI (GCS of 8 or lower) require control of their airway and breathing to ensure that hypoxia does not develop.
+The injured brain is extremely susceptible to further injury, and even brief or transient episodes of hypoxia or hypotension may have profound effects on prognosis.
+A GCS score should be quickly calculated, as all patients with severe TBI (GCS of 8 or lower) require control of their airway and breathing to ensure that hypoxia does not develop as well as to secure the airway to prevent aspiration.
 Rapid sequence intubation should be performed promptly while maintaining manual in-line cervical spine stabilization.
 Care should be taken not to hyperventilate the patient, as low PaCO2 levels may cause excess cerebral vasoconstriction and resultant hypoxemia.